-If you want to improve your company’s data visualization capabilities, you better get in the game.
+If you want to improve your company’s data visualization capabilities in the area of 3D Earth observation, you better get in the game.

 More specifically, you need to explore Epic Games’ Unreal Engine.
 The maker of Fortnite, which gifted the Floss and the Electro Shuffle to the world, is also the leading provider of the infrastructure necessary to produce and support cutting-edge visualizations of real-world data.

 The Unreal Engine, which was developed in 1998 for Epic Games’ first-person shooter Unreal, is now the cornerstone of Epic’s business.
 It is the most advanced 3D image rendering and editing software program and it is the backbone of many popular games, and increasingly other industries are using it too.

 If you watched The Mandalorian, Westworld, or the live-action remake of The Lion King, you did so courtesy of the Unreal Engine, which Epic has made available to developers via GitHub.

 Over the last few months, 3D Planeta’s developer team has been busy integrating the engine into our 3D visualization platform.